RedHatInsights/turnpike/docs/security-guidelines.md

 ## Authorization Predicates (safe_eval)

 9. The `saml`, `x509`, and `registry` auth plugins use `safe_eval()` (from `turnpike.safe_eval`) to evaluate backend authorization predicates from the YAML config.
 The predicate string (e.g., `'x509["subject_dn"].startswith("/CN=allowed")'`) is first validated via an AST allowlist, then executed with restricted builtins and only the auth data dict.
 Unsafe expressions are rejected and the predicate fails closed (returns `False`). **Never** allow user-controlled input to flow into these predicates.
 They are trusted configuration, not request data.
+9a.
+Comprehensions and generator expressions are allowed (`GeneratorExp`, `ListComp`, `SetComp`, `DictComp`), with validation that the iterator expression and all filter clauses use only allowed operations.
+Async comprehensions are explicitly rejected.
+Loop variables are scoped to the comprehension body only.
 10. OIDC backends do **not** use predicate evaluation.
 Authorization is determined by matching `clientId` and `scopes` from the JWT against the backend's `serviceAccounts` list.

 ## OIDC / JWT Authentication